Ready to set up your “Blog Kit” ?

 Video Maker FX – I love this program because it has numerous, remade videos you can edit.
 I use this program a lot to create intros and outros for my videos.

-Viddyoze – great marketing program.
+Viddyoze – marketing program.
 They have a huge collection of animated video clips where you can insert your logo or marketing message unto the videos.

 Camtasia – for video creation and editing